JiriHoffmann/cis357-FinalProject/README.md

 </p>

 ### Creating the app
-We will start out by creating the app and adding some basic information about it.
+You will start out by creating the app and adding some basic information about it.
 While you are able to change any information in here, you should know, that it is possible to change a paid app to free but a **free app cannot be changed to paid**.

 <p align="center">
   <img src="https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/create_app_GPC.png?raw=true" />